krasimir/techy/docs/index.md

 ### Templates

-No matter what you do you will need some kind of partial system.
+No matter what you do you will need some partial system.
 I.e. save a piece of code and inject it in several places.
-For such cases Techy provides the `template` method.
+For such cases, Techy provides the `template` method.
 The function searches for templates in `/themes/[your theme]/tpl` directory.
 For example:

 	&lt;% template('footer.html') %>